jamalhansen/personal-goals/README.md

 - [ ] Add code to the new [Alamo Python Learners Github profile](https://github.com/alamo-python-learners).
 - [ ] Code examples of concepts from Effective Python "in my own words"
 - [ ] Clean up code from Alamo Python Learner's meetup
+- [ ] Setup bash shortcuts for this

 ### Backlog: Side Projects
 - [ ] Work on [Knot-a-rumor](https://github.com/jamalhansen/knot-a-rumor)